alex-r-bigelow/hanpuku/README.md

 - Replace textareas with ace editors
 - Embed the Chrome debugging window as a view
 - Export as/to web page tool
-- Embed data, js, css files inside the .ai file
+- Embed data, js, css files inside the .ai file (preserve layer-level properties while I'm at it)
 - Load multiple js, css files, distinguish between js libraries and scripts (run the former immediately)

 #### Low priority (probably next paper)